 Most important, the main character, A, questions what is important in life and relationships.

-While these questions aren’t new, Levithan’s approach to dismantle gender and physical beliefs is truly brilliant.
-I have always loved reading for that other worldly experience, and somehow Levithan makes readers explore outside of the box, even within fantastical realistic fiction.
+While these questions aren’t new, Levithan’s approach to dismantling gender and physical beliefs is truly brilliant.
+I have always loved reading for that otherworldly experience.
+Somehow Levithan makes readers explore outside of the box, even within fantastical realistic fiction.
 Yup, I just made up my own genre there.

 Please note for this review, I am using the pronouns they/them for A since gender is non-binary and A takes on many personas.